rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+27/02/2014 - Rodger

+	- Added session.js to be able to store relevant information into session to be used later (i.e. user_id).
+Adapted the script from http://dreamerslab.com/blog/en/javascript-session/, and also instructions are on this webpage.
+	- Updated friendList.js to use user_id from session.

 26/02/2014 - Rdoger

 	- Added friendList.js